 All unmarried students between the ages of 18 and 21 having fewer than 30 earned college credits are required to live in the residence halls.
 All students receiving MCC tuition waivers or participating in MCC collegiate athletics are also required to live in the residence halls.
-Exceptions are in-district students who live with their parents, grandparents, or legal guardians and students with dependents.
-Housing rates listed at Residence Hall Rates section.
-The Housing Application should be submitted to Student Services by July 1.
+Exceptions are in-district students who live with their parents, grandparents, or legal guardians; students with dependents; or students solely registered for distance education courses and programs.
+Students may apply for an exception using the "Request for Exemption" form found on the Residence Halls web page.
+Housing rates listed at Residence Hall Rates section of this document.
+The Housing Application should be submitted to Student Services by June 1 for the first round of room assignments but will be accepted through the beginning of each semester.
 More information and application available at Residence Halls web page.